demisto/content/Packs/PANOSPolicyOptimizer/Integrations/PANOSPolicyOptimizer/README.md

 Automate your AppID Adoption by using this integration together with your Palo Alto Networks Next-Generation Firewall or Panorama.
-This integration was integrated and tested with version xx of PAN-OS Policy Optimizer
+This integration was integrated and tested with version 0.1 of PAN-OS Policy Optimizer
 ## Configure PAN-OS Policy Optimizer on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.